 The kidneys’ role in detox and cleansing is often overlooked, but it really shouldn’t be.
 Without the kidneys and liver together in combination, no natural cleansing of the body would occur.

-EGCG COULD BE GREAT FOR MEN’S HEALTH
+GREAT FOR MEN’S HEALTH

 Men everywhere, rejoice.
 Not only can EGCG help kick the nervous system and liver health in high gear, but it could also help issues with reproductive health that men face as they age.